crimsoncore/coder/README.md

 # coder
-jumphost with coder and ansible
+jumphost with coder and ansible and byobu